gowravthota/ttol/main/README.md

-# Legion Mobile
+# ttol mobile

 Follow this tutorial to setup your environment: https://docs.flutter.dev/get-started/codelab

-Then clone this repo and pray that it works.
+Then clone this repo and pray that it works. (it doesnt work)